bnb-chain/greenfield-storage-provider/core/task/README.md

 #### SealObjectTask

-The SealObjectTask is an abstract interface to  record the information for sealing object to the Greenfield chain.
+The SealObjectTask is an abstract interface to  record the information for sealing object to the Mechain chain.

 #### DownloadObjectTask